0x5c4r3/jekyll-theme-console/whoami.md

 ---
 <h1><b># whoami</b></h1>
 <br/>
-I'm 0x5c4r3 (scarecrow), an OSCP and Security researcher with an academic and working background in Information Technology and Cyber Security, smashing my head on the desk every fucking day to learn new shit and hack new stuff and talk about it.<br/>
+I'm 0x5c4r3 (scarecrow), an OSCP and Security researcher with an academic and working background in Information Technology and Cyber Security, smashing my head on the desk every fucking day to learn new shit, hack new stuff and talk about it.<br/>

 <h1><b># Ping me an email</b></h1>
 <p>